My GTD Setup After 10 Years: What Survived and What I Changed

 5. Check Waiting For and Someday/Maybe, reactivate what is ready or delete what is no longer relevant.

 This is also when the Tickler shows its real value.
-A task like “switch to winter tires” suddenly reappears in October.
+A task like "switch to winter tires" suddenly reappears in October.
 It was invisible before, so it never distracted me.
-Now it pops up at exactly the right time.
+Now it surfaces at exactly the right time.
 This single feature eliminated the frustration I used to feel with GTD when future tasks cluttered my present lists.

-The daily rhythm keeps me focused, the weekly review keeps me in control.
+The daily rhythm keeps me focused.
+The weekly review keeps me in control.
 Together they make the system sustainable instead of overwhelming.

-Separating Work and Personal GTD Systems
+Separating Work and Personal Life

 One choice that made my system much calmer was separating work and personal life into two different accounts.
 Both accounts use the exact same structure: the same lists, the same tags, the same workflow.
 The difference is only in the content.